This page is about the topic of fuel. For the current price of fuel, you need to consult the fuel brand in question.

 With the British government looking to effectively phase out the use of petrol and diesel vehicles, the demand for a traditional petrol station is only going to decline.
 Many have already been relying on retail or food sales to boost business.

-However, the current regulations still force all signposted roadside service areas to sell fuel.
+However, the current regulations (updated in 2022) still force all signposted roadside service areas to sell petrol and diesel fuel.
 Electric-only forecourts are not recognised at all.
 It's not clear when, or if, this will be changed.

 In practice, since the 2010s, the pattern has been that the UK's traditional fuel brands which have so far dominated the industry, are now losing interest in the market.
 This is because other retailers like Rontec and EG Group have been able to make more profit by combining fuel sales with food and coffee.
 The fuel brands have tried to do the same, but they don't have the experience or partnerships that their new rivals have.
 As a result, fuel brands are increasingly selling their UK sites to retailers, so they can then focus on other countries.